daoventures/DaoProtocol/README.md

 ```
 npx hardhat test
 ```
-> Note: For the first test run, you might encounter this error `Error: Timeout of 20000ms exceeded.`.
+> Note: For the first few test run, you might encounter this error `Error: Timeout of 20000ms exceeded.`.
 If so, please run again `npx hardhat test`.

 ## Functions
 ### User functions